 Upon taking office in 2002, Governor Mark Warner streamlined the process of applying for a gubernatorial restoration of rights.
 He reduced the necessary paperwork from 13 pages to 1 for most persons convicted of a non-violent offense and decreased the waiting period to apply to three years.
 The prior requirement of three letters of reference was also rescinded.
-In his four years in office, Governor Warner restored the voting rights of 3,414 Virginians, exceeding the combined total of all governors between 1982 and 2002.
-His successor, Governor Tim Kaine, has continued this commitment to rights restoration, granting voting rights to 1,809 persons since taking office in 2007.
+In his four years in office, Governor Warner restored the voting rights of 3,500 Virginians, exceeding the combined total of all governors between 1982 and 2002.
+His successor, Governor Tim Kaine, continued this commitment to rights restoration, granting voting rights to more than 4,300 persons while in office.